 A Philippines HIV Epidemic is Getting Needed Attention

 - The Philippines government has responsibly enacted new legislation, and

 - The RINJ Foundation nurses and medical technicians have been sending mobile test clinics throughout the Philippines for free testing, education seminars and counseling.
 Now they want to add the Test and Treat Project

 Human Immunodeficiency Virus (HIV) & Acquired Immune Deficiency Syndrome (AIDS)

-Manila, Republic of the Philippines – It’s important to say “use protection” (prophylactic barrier) when engaging in sexual liaison but for Filipinos, sexually transmitted diseases like HIV are also transmitted by crime: rape and incest.
+Manila, Republic of the Philippines – It’s important to say “use protection” (possible disease-carrying rubber fluid barrier) when engaging in sexual liaison but for Filipinos, sexually transmitted diseases like HIV are also transmitted by crime: rape and incest.

 - Children are becoming HIV Positive because of rape.